-Solar heat harvesting systems reduce heating costs by making use of free solar heated air, they are inexpensive to buy, relatively easy to install, incredibly efficient and cheap to operate, simple to maintain, and very reliable - no other heating system can compete.
+Solar space heating systems reduce heating costs by making use of free solar heated air, they are inexpensive to buy, relatively easy to install, incredibly efficient and cheap to operate, simple to maintain, and very reliable - no other heating system can compete.

 Traditionally roofs were designed to protect homes from nature - most importantly preventing water damage to the property and it's contents, and to keep wildlife at bay.
-Until now roofs have not been considered as a potential source of free heat, the Attic Heat Harvester System can change that.
+Until now roofs have not been considered as a potential source of free heat, the Solar Space Heating System can change that.

 Attics with sunny roofs can collect 1000's of free kilo-watt hours of heat each year.
 On sunny and even cloudy days infrared electromagnetic solar energy is absorbed by attic roofs, especially those with slate or vinyl tiled roofs, heating the attic air.
 When home temperatures are too low this free heat can now be transferred into your home extremely efficiently and reduce heating costs.